Varendraaa/portfolio/content/projects/Computer-Vision.md

 ### Baseline Convnet

-First, I looked at the sample covnet provided by the University, which resulted in the following parameter setup:
+First, I looked at the sample covnet provided by the University, which consisted of the following architecture:
+- Two convolutional layers with ReLU activation and max pooling.
+- A dense output layer with a softmax activation function.
 - Total params: 18379
 - Trainable params: 18379